-- Steppers typically use 50 to 100 pole brushless motors while typical servo motors have only 4 to 12 poles. - A pole is an area of a motor where a North or South magnetic pole is generated either by a permanet magnet or by passing current through the coils of a winding. - Steppers don't require encoders since they can accurately move between their many poles whereas servos, with few poles, require an encoder to keep track of their position. - Steppers simply move incrementally using pulses [open loop] while servo's read the difference between the motors encoder and the commanded position [closed loop], and adjust the current required to move.
+- Steppers can accurately move between their many poles. - Servos, with few poles, require an encoder to keep track of their position. - Steppers simply move incrementally using pulses [open loop]. - Servo's read the difference between the motors encoder and the commanded position [closed loop], and adjust the current required to move.